 10% of Fake Listings Belong to Hotels and Restaurants

 Google also found that roughly one in ten fake listings belonged to legitimate businesses, including hotels and restaurants.
 In these cases, fraudsters had managed to claim the listings and take control.
 The scammers then used their position to extort business owners into paying referral fees for customers who found them though organic local searches.

-Local Businesses Need to Take Control of Their Google My Business Listings
+Local Businesses Need to Take Control of Their Google Business Profiles

 As promised earlier, let’s look at what you can do so this problem doesn’t impact the businesses you represent.
 There’s one simple solution (ok, maybe it’s really three).

-- Claim and optimize the Google My Business listing
+- Claim and optimize the Google Business Profile

 - Monitor the listing